 First are brand values, or the drivers for your business.
 They’re a shared group of principles that your company lives by and they help guide decisions made throughout the organization.

-Second is brand vision or your brand’s mission, which helps determine where the company is headed.
+The second is brand vision or your brand’s mission, which helps determine where the company is headed.

 It’s critical to let your entire organization know which direction the business is headed in, so everyone can be on board with pushing together.

-Third is brand position, or the space that you own in your customers’ minds.
+Third is brand positioning or the space that you own in your customers’ minds.
 It’s often referred to as your unique selling position or key differentiator.

 We like to identify three things that make your business unique in your market.
 Your competitors might share one of those things, maybe even two.
-But the chances of sharing all three is unlikely.
+But the chances of sharing brand positioning with all three is unlikely.

-That said, if they do share all three, you need to head back to the drawing board.
+That said, if they do share brand positioning with all three, you likely need to head back to the drawing board.

-Finally, your brand promise helps shape your marketing message and clues your customers into what you’ll never do to let them down.
+Finally, your brand promise helps shape your messaging strategy and clues your potential loyal customers into what you’ll never do to let them down.
 It’s an assurance or declaration of how your brand interaction takes place and what your brand stands for.